Skip to main content

 • Nationally recognised: Teesside is ranked 18th out of 86 institutions for English in the Guardian University Guide 2024 (122 institutions participated, tees.ac.uk/source).

-• Enquiry-based learning develops your high-level research, problem-solving, and project management skills.
+• Enhance key skills: enquiry-based learning develops your high-level research, problem-solving and project management skills.

-• Develop your own research interests and let your creativity challenge the way the world works.
+• Pursue your own research interests: challenge the way the world works with creative and independent study.

-• Opportunities to present your work at a student conference and other supportive settings.
+• Showcase your work: present your work at student conferences and other supportive settings.

 Download pdf Order prospectus